nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 > **NOTE**: Adjust the values depending on the key pair certificates that have been rotated.

-Wait for all database processes to be restarted and reported `Ready` and make sure that the new key pair certificates are used by all domain processes as described in [Verify Domain Certificates](#verify-domain-certificates).
+Wait for all database processes to restart, report `Ready` and ensure that the new key pair certificates are used by all domain processes as described in [Verify Domain Certificates](#verify-domain-certificates).

 #### Using HashiCorp Vault

 HashiCorp uses sidecar containers to inject keys into another container.
 It automatically updates secret values stored in the Vault KV store to match the files in the volume mounted inside the container.
-NuoDB APs can reload the keystore without having to be reconfigured and restarted, This means that it is enough to update the keystore, client PEM and CA certificate in HashiCorp Vault.
+NuoDB APs will reload the keystore without the need for reconfiguration and restart.
+Therefore, it is enough to update the keystore, client PEM and CA certificate in HashiCorp Vault.

 Ensure that the keystore has the same password (as specified by `admin.tlsKeyStore.password` Helm option) so that the APs can reload the keystore without having to be reconfigured and restarted.